About Us

 2012

-Cap on charter schools in Michigan eliminated
+Legislature removes cap on the number of charter schools in Michigan

-In response to GEO organizing drive at UM, legislature prohibits collective bargaining by graduate research assistants
+In response to GEO 3550 organizing drive at UM, legislature prohibits collective bargaining by graduate research assistants

 2013